maximebf/php-debugbar/docs/rendering.md

 The debug bar relies on some css and javascript files which needs to be included into your webpage.
 They are located in the *src/DebugBar/Resources* folder.
+Additionally, asset providers may provide inline assets that have to be embedded directly in the HTML.
 This can be done in four ways:

  - Using `JavascriptRenderer::renderHead()` which will returns a string with the needed script and link tags
  - Using [Assetic](https://github.com/kriswallsmith/assetic) and
    `JavascriptRenderer::getAsseticCollection()`
- - Dumping the assets yourself using `JavascriptRenderer::dumpCssAssets()` and `JavascriptRenderer::dumpJsAssets()`
+ - Dumping the assets yourself using `JavascriptRenderer::dumpCssAssets()`, `JavascriptRenderer::dumpJsAssets()`, and `JavascriptRenderer::dumpHeadAssets()`.
- - Retrieving the list filenames of assets using `JavascriptRenderer::getAssets()` and doing something with it
+ - Retrieving filenames and inline content of assets using `JavascriptRenderer::getAssets()` and doing something with it

 I would recommend using the second method as Assetic is a very powerful asset